smolDev-ai/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 In this problem you're looking for the first floor that will break eggs when you drop it.
 Because it's a building the floors are already sorted (Floor 10 can't come before Floor 4).

+If given the floors as an array, break the array in half and start from the middle.

 My algorithmic solution to this would be a binary search which is a runtime of O(log n).